reubenmiller/hsm-research/tedge/README.md

     c8y tedge local-ca sign device.csr > device.pem
     ```

+    **Note:** If you are on a device, then you can copy the device.csr from the device, sign the cert on your local machine, then copy back the certificate.

 1. Save the certificate in the `.env` file (base64 encoded) as it will be used when starting the container

     ```sh